JennaSys/pcra/README.md

+# _This project is no longer Active_
+This project was an attempt to mimic what CRA (Create React App) does but for Python/Transcrypt and React.
+In practice, it became a bit too opinionated and not as useful as it first appeared it might be.
+It is no longer being updated and should not be considered active.

+---

 # pcra - Python Create React App

 ### CLI for template-based project scaffolding based on the [React to Python](https://pyreact.com) book